Glide Symmetry Protected Higher-Order Topological Insulators from Semimetals with butterfly-like Nodal Lines

-Subsequently, the concept has been generalized to spatial symmetry in crystalline systems.
-For instance, the weak topological insulators~\cite{Fu2007prl,Moore2007} rely on the discrete translation symmetry of the crystal lattice, and the topological crystalline insulators (TCIs)~\cite{Fu2011} are protected by other space-group symmetries ($\Q$), such as mirror ~\cite{Hsieh2012} and rotational symmetries~\cite{Song2017,Fang2019,Zhou2018a}.
-Without breaking the corresponding symmetries, the unique properties owned by the specific systems remain intact in the presence of any perturbations.
+The discovery of the quantum spin Hall effect (QSHE)~\cite{kane2005,kane2005a,bernevig2006} and topological insulators (TIs)~\cite{Fu2007prl,Moore2007,roy2009} which are protected by time-reversal symmetry (TRS), has indicated that symmetry plays a crucial role in classifying the topology of free fermion states~\cite{Altland1997,kitaev2009,Ryu2010}.
+Subsequently, the concept has been generalized to spatial symmetries in crystalline systems.
+For instance, topological crystalline insulators (TCIs)~\cite{Fu2011} are protected by other space-group symmetries ($\Q$)~\cite{Slager2013,Sato2014}, such as mirror ~\cite{Hsieh2012} and rotational symmetries~\cite{Song2017,Fang2019,Zhou2018a}.
 Consequently, such type of systems are known to harbor symmetry-protected topological (SPT) phase.~\cite{senthil2015}.

 In free fermion systems, SPT insulators harbor a central paradigm referred to as the bulk-boundary correspondence~\cite{jackiw1976}.
-A bulk with gapped excitations hosts anomalous gapless, topologically nontrivial boundary states in lower dimensions.
-For instance, a $d$-dimensional topological insulators (TI) exhibits $(d-1)$-dimensional Dirac boundary states, irrespective of the orientation of the boundary or the lattice termination~\cite{Fu2007prl,Qi2011}.
-However, for a TCI, the emergence of gapless states on the $(d-1)$-dimensional boundary is guaranteed only if the boundary is invariant under the designated crystalline symmetry $\Q$~\cite{Fu2011,Khalaf2017a}.
+A $d$-dimensional bulk with gapped excitations hosts anomalous gapless, topologically nontrivial boundary states in lower $(d-1)$ dimensions~\cite{Fu2007prl,Qi2011}.
 Recently, a higher-order bulk-boundary correspondence has been uncovered in types of TCI, which exhibit a gapped $(d-1)$-dimensional boundary but a gapless $(d-2)$-dimensional boundary~\cite{Benalcazar2017a,Benalcazar2017,Song2017,Schindler2017a}.
-Hence, this type of free fermion SPT insulators are dubbed higher-order topological insulators (HOTIs)~\cite{Benalcazar2017a,Benalcazar2017,Song2017,Schindler2017a}.
+Hence, this type of TCIs are dubbed higher-order topological insulators (HOTIs)~\cite{Benalcazar2017a,Benalcazar2017,Song2017,Schindler2017a,Schindler2018a,BernevigPRL2019,Park2019a,ZhangPRL2020,RenPRL2020}.
 In general, an $n$th order topological insulator describes a TCI in $d$-dimensions having symmetry protected $(d-n)$-dimensional gapless boundary states, but gapped otherwise, when the sample geometry is properly selected, being compatible with $\Q$.
+HOTIs protected by various symmetries have been studied, such as $\mathcal{C}^z_4\T$, the mirror symmetry~\cite{Schindler2017a}, and the inversion symmetry~\cite{Schindler2018a}, respectively.